Why Clare Valley’s the One to Watch

 You’ll wake to birdsong, not phone pings here.

-Clare Valley: Wine Country You’ll Remember
+Clare Valley Riesling Trail: Wine Country You’ll Remember

 Big-name wine regions have their place.
 But Clare?
 It’s the one you remember.
 A glass of exceptional riesling, a stone cottage and golden afternoons, and the quiet crunch of the Riesling Trail under you.